Questions & Answers about lean production

 TPM today

-As the degree of automation in the industry increases, there is a risk that operators will won’t be able to keep up with developments and thereby lose control and knowledge of their machines.
-As a consequence, not all incipient problems are detected in time and that errors are only fixed temporarily.
-It is therefore important that operators are trained and involved in the care of equipment and that the maintenance department is given the opportunity to focus on more advanced maintenance and on improvement measures for the equipment.
-With the rapid technological development, interest in TPM is growing worldwide.
+As the degree of automation in the industry increases, there is a risk that operators will won’t be able to keep up with developments.
+And thereby lose control and knowledge of their machines.
+As a result, not all issues that arise are detected in time, and bugs are only temporarily fixed.
+Therefore, it’s essential to guarantee that operators receive training and regularly engage in equipment maintenance to maximize productivity and minimize downtime.
+While the maintenance department can focus on implementing advanced maintenance procedures and enhancing equipment.